Hog-nosed skunk: Extinct species

-Recent work has concluded that the western hog-nosed skunk or common hog-nosed skunk (formerly Conepatus mesoleucus) is the same species as the American hog-nosed skunk, and that Conepatus leuconotus is the correct name of the merged populations.
+Work in 2003 concluded that the western hog-nosed skunk or common hog-nosed skunk (formerly Conepatus mesoleucus) is the same species as the American hog-nosed skunk, and that Conepatus leuconotus is the correct name of the merged populations.

 Description

 The individual hog-nosed skunk species vary in size, but among them is included the largest of all skunks.
 All are characterized by comparatively short hair, especially on the tail, and this appendage lacks the plumelike appearance observed in other skunks.
 The nose is prolonged into a distinct "snout", naked on the top and sides and evidently used for rooting in the earth after the manner of a pig as their name implies.
 In addition, the front feet are armed with long, heavy claws.
-The claws are well developed for digging up insect prey. and the front legs and shoulders are provided with a strong muscular development for digging, as in a badger.
+The claws are well developed for digging up insect prey, and the front legs and shoulders are provided with a strong muscular development for digging, as in a badger.
 This likeness has led to the use in some places of the appropriate name "badger skunk" for these animals.
 The extent of the stripe on the hind of the skunk, and the color of the tail underside suggests a distinction between eastern and western species.
 The eastern species is a narrow stripe, with black under the base of the tail.
 The western distinction is a wide stripe, with a predominantly white tail.

 The hair on these skunks is coarse and harsh, lacking the qualities which render the coats of their northern relatives so valuable.
 They are nocturnal.

 Before the merge of the American hog-nosed skunks, the eastern hog-nosed skunk, Conepatus leuconotus is typically larger than the western hog-nosed skunk, Conepatus mesoleucus.
 Female eastern hog-nosed skunks range from 58 to 74 cm in length and 19–34 cm in height.
 They weigh between 2.0 and 4.0 kg.
 Male hog-nosed skunks range from 56 to 92 cm in length and 22–41 cm in height.
 They weigh on average between 3.0 and 4.5 kg.
 The western hog-nosed skunk ranged from 40 to 84 cm in length, 13–35 cm in height, and 1.1–2.7 kg.
 Males are larger than females and can occasionally reach 4.5 kg.
 The teeth are smaller in C. mesoleucus than in C. leuconotus.

+The anal sac secretion of the hog-nosed skunk, Conepatus mesoleucus, had two major volatile components, (E)-2-butene-1-thiol and (E)-S-2-butenyl thioacetate.
+Minor volatile components identified from this secretion were phenylmethanethiol, 2-methylquinoline, 2-quinolinemethanethiol, and bis[(E)-2-butenyl] disulfide.
+3-Methyl-l-butanethiol, a major component in the defensive spray of the striped skunk, hooded skunk and the spotted skunk was absent from this secretion.